dsayo/rcHex/README.md

 ![SSC Mount](./images/ssc_mount.jpg)

-Transitioned from breadboard to a perfboard and 3D-printed mount:
+Transition from breadboard to a perfboard and 3D-printed mount:

 ![Perfboard](./images/perfboard.jpg)